 - WIOA Title I completers are reported separately for three categories of funding: adult, dislocated worker, and youth.

-- An Aspire, Ohio Adult Readiness Education (Aspire) completer is an individual who has an exit status of “completed a level and left” within Aspire.
+- An Aspire, Adult Workforce Readiness Education (Aspire) completer is an individual who has an exit status of either “completed a level and left” or “completed a level and advanced” within Aspire.
 Because there are multiple levels of Aspire, an individual may be considered a completer in multiple years.

 - Outcomes are reported both for all Aspire completers, as well as for a subset of Aspire completers who earned a GED either in the quarter that they completed training, or within the four quarters following completion.

-- Note: Approximately 16,000 Aspire records were missing exit dates.
-For those records, outcomes are measured from the last day of the program year in which the individual was reported as completing Aspire (June 30).
+- Note: For those records in which an individual has completed a level but there is no exit date reported, outcomes are measured from the last day of the program year in which the individual was reported as completing Aspire (June 30).
 A sensitivity analysis of employment and wage outcomes shows that there is no meaningful difference between the aggregate outcomes of the group of Aspire completers with reported exit dates and the total group of Aspire completers including those individuals without reported exit dates.

 - Note: The population of Choose Ohio First completers includes both public and private college students; however, we only have graduation data for public college students, and thus can only identify completers among the population of students attending public colleges or universities.
 Therefore, the Choose Ohio First completers are under-reported.

-- Employment and earnings outcomes are calculated using the Unemployment Insurance reporting data collected by Ohio Department of Job and Family Services (ODFJS) which is specific to the state of Ohio.
-The employment and earnings data are only available for those individuals working in Ohio, and who are not (1) self-employed, or (2) employed by the Federal government.
+- Employment and earnings outcomes are calculated using Ohio’s UI Wage data for those individuals working in Ohio who are not (1) self-employed, or (2) employed by the Federal government.

 - Enrollment is a measure of who is enrolled in a higher education institution after exit from each workforce program.
-For this dashboard the enrollment data comes from Ohio Department of Higher Education’s Higher Education Information System (HEI).
-Therefore, the enrollment is limited to Ohio public higher education institutions.
+For this dashboard the enrollment data comes from the HEI, which includes only those students who are enrolled in Ohio’s public higher education institutions.
 The enrollment measure identifies whether an individual is enrolled in higher education during the calendar quarter of exit, or any of the four calendar quarters following exit.

-- Credentials is a combined measure of outcomes using credentials individuals may earn from the range of workforce programs represented in WSM.
-As a result, credential encompasses GED (earned from an Aspire program), industry credential or state license (earned from an OTC course), or degree or certificate earned from an institution of higher education.
-Because we get higher education information from HEI, these degrees and certificates are limited to those earned at Ohio public colleges and universities.
-The credential measure provided is whether an individual earns a WSM credential during the calendar quarter of exit, or in any of the four calendar quarters following exit.
+- Credentials is a combined measure of outcomes using credentials individuals may earn from the range of workforce programs represented in WSM, including: GED (earned by Aspire participants), industry credential or state license (earned from an OTC course), apprenticeship certificate (earned from a registered apprenticeship program) or degree or certificate earned from an Ohio public institution of higher education.
+The credential metric counts credentials earned during the calendar quarter of exit, or in any of the four calendar quarters following exit.